Las Vegas comedy shows

 Style: Deadpan comedy, magic, parody

-British comedian-magician John van der Put created Piff the Magic Dragon, blending stand-up and sleight of hand while dressed in a green dragon suit, usually alongside his dog, Mr. Piffles, in costume too.
+British comedian-magician John van der Put created Piff the Magic Dragon, blending stand-up and sleight of hand while dressed in a green dragon suit, usually alongside his dog, Mr Piffles, in costume too.
 He gained international attention on Penn & Teller: Fool Us and later America’s Got Talent.
 Piff’s humor is dry, cheeky, and brilliantly offbeat, making him one of the most unusual (and beloved) performers on the Strip.

-Best late-night laughs & comedy clubs in Las Vegas
+Best late-night comedy clubs in Las Vegas

 Brad Garrett’s Comedy Club (MGM Grand)